MRFSC Abatement Assistance

 IF YOU RECEIVE A NOTICE after you are on our list, you MUST contact MRFSC immediately to avoid penalties and fees.
 Email or fax the notice to MRFSC so we can also contact the agency issuing the notice.
 Our fax # is 866-923-3473 or email info@FireSafeNow.org.

-All requests must have a completed application.
-MRFSC can pay 10 to 100% of the cost of bringing the property into compliance, based upon household income and other information.
+All financial assistance requests must have a completed application.
+This is NOT a low income assistance program.
+Most of households are eligible.
+MRFSC may pay 5 to 100% of the cost of bringing the property into compliance, based upon household income and other information.
 There are also maximum amounts per property and per property owner (for multiple parcels) and other property restrictions in order to allow us to help as many people as possible.
-All decisions by MRFSC are final.
-Contact us at info@firesafenow.org if you have any questions.
+All applications are conducted via telephone.
+No exceptions.

 Funding for this assistance is available thanks to grants from CAL FIRE’s California Climate Investment Program.
 These grants programs are part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing GHG emissions, strengthening the economy, and improving public health and the environment– particularly in disadvantaged communities.
 The Cap-and-Trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.
 California Climate Investments projects include affordable housing, renewable energy, public transportation, zero-emission vehicles, environmental restoration, more sustainable agriculture, recycling, and much more.
 At least 35 percent of these investments are located within and benefiting residents of disadvantaged communities, low-income communities, and low-income households across California.
 For more information, visit the California Climate Investments website at: www.caclimateinvestments.ca.gov